NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

 ### CUDA Flags

-The following flag restrict cuda queues to 1 and is useful when a strict ordering of operations is required to achieve best performance.
-This is recommended to achieve good performance with latency hiding optimizations with tasynchronous collectives.
+The following flag restricts cuda queues to 1 and is useful when a strict ordering of operations is required to achieve best performance.
+This is recommended to achieve good performance with latency hiding optimizations with asynchronous collectives.
 - CUDA_DEVICE_MAX_CONNECTIONS=1

 ### NCCL flags